starburstdata/SA-Galaxy-Workshop/Module_Zero-Pre-Work/README.md

         - The role assigned to these users will be created in step 6
 3. Configure Cross Account Role for the Prospects Domain (utilize the starburstdata-field account with the solution_architect role)
    - Reference documentation [here](https://docs.starburst.io/starburst-galaxy/security/external-aws.html#cross-account-iam-role)
 4. Copy Data into Requisite location within AWS s3, reference this [doc](https://github.com/starburstdata/SA-Galaxy-Workshop/blob/main/Module_Zero-Pre-Work/AWS_S3_Setup.pdf) for more info
+   - Download the PDF to view, or click "More Pages" at the very bottom to see entirety of PDF
 5. Create an RDBMS to be used later if needed (Federation or Data Products or Data Discovery) **the instructions below reference Redshift but we will be using Postgres
    - [RDBMS](https://github.com/starburstdata/SA-Galaxy-Workshop/blob/main/Module_One-Galaxy-Overview/Create_Database_Catalog.pdf)
       - Reference the "Galaxy Onsite Workshop Postgres" credentials within Keeper to configure connection details (Reach out to an SA on the West 4 team if you need access)